 Investors Business Daily is a reputable publication in the world of investing.
 The company has been around since 1984 and now offers trading platforms built around William O’Neil’s “CAN SLIM” trading methodology.
 In this review, we take a deep dive into the Leaderboard and MarketSmith platforms and provide recommendations for each platforms.

 About Investors Business Daily

 William O’Neil is an investor, stockbroker, and respected author.
 Within the stock market community, he is most well-known for his book “How to Make Money in Stocks.”
-“How to Make Money in Stocks” explains O’Neil’s growth investing strategy in great detail.
-This strategy is based heavily on the “CAN SLIM” system, which outlines the seven characteristics of top-performing stocks.
-These characteristics include:
+“How to Make Money in Stocks” explains O’Neil’s growth investing strategy, which is based on his “CAN SLIM” system.
+This system outlines the seven characteristics of top-performing stocks:

 - Current quarterly earnings